 Location of your cabin

-Once you have decided the cabin category you would like you need to think about where on the ship you would like to be.
+Once you have decided the cabin category you would like, you need to think about where on the ship you would like to be.
 As a rough guide the more towards the centre (mid) of the ship and higher up you are, the pricier the room.

 A few of things to think about when choosing your location:

-If you suffer from sea sickness you may wish to pick a cabin lower down and towards the centre (mid) of the ship.
+If you suffer from seasickness you may wish to pick a cabin lower down and towards the centre (mid) of the ship.
 There is less inertia and movement here.
 Rooms towards the front of a ship are referred to as ‘forward’ and towards the back as ‘aft’.

 When picking your cabin check where it is in relation to ship features, remember to check the deck above and below – you can do this by looking at the ship deck plans.
 Watch out for bars, clubs or elevators near to your room.
-Cabins under or above heavy traffic areas such as the buffet, theater, pool area and gym could be noisy.
+Cabins under or above heavy traffic areas such as the buffet, theatre, pool area and gym could be noisy.
 Cabins located lower and towards the back can experience engine noise.
 We recommend you visit forums and check review sites such as Cruise Critic to check the exact cabin to see what others think about it.